ziyewang/COMEBin/README.md

 ## <a name="requirements"></a>System Requirements
 ### Hardware requirements
-COMEBin" requires only a standard computer with enough RAM to support the in-memory operations.
+COMEBin requires only a standard computer with enough RAM to support the in-memory operations.

 ### OS Requirements
 COMEBin v1.0.0 is supported and tested in Linux systems.